bearkerb/tp/docs/DeveloperGuide.md

 1. User requests to add a maintenance job, providing the description of job using the command `job d/DESCRIPTION`.
 2. **System** verifies that **DESCRIPTION** is provided and not empty.
-3. **System** checks if a maintenance job with the exact same **DESCRIPTION** already exists to prevent duplication.
-4. **System** creates a new maintenance job and sets its status to "Pending" in the job list.
+3. **System** creates a new maintenance job and sets its status to "Pending" in the job list.
-5. **System** shows the success message
+4. **System** shows the success message
-6. **System** automatically updates the job list display to include the newly added job.
+5. **System** automatically updates the job list display to include the newly added job.

 Use case ends.